Azure/Test-Drive-Synapse-Link-For-DataVerse/README.md

    - On successful validation, click 'Create'.

 #### 3A-Azure Services being deployed
-This template deploys necessary resources to run an Azure Synapse Proof-of-Concept.
+This template deploys necessary resources to run an Azure Synapse Analytics link for Dataverse Proof-of-Concept.
-Following resources are deployed with this template along with some RBAC role assignments:
+Following resources are deployed with this template:

 - An Azure Synapse Workspace
 - An Azure Synapse SQL Pool
-- An optional Apache Spark Pool
+- Apache Spark Pool
 - Azure Data Lake Storage Gen2 account
 - A new File System inside the Storage Account to be used by Azure Synapse
 - A Logic App to Pause the SQL Pool at defined schedule